-All of Curry County's communities have some exposure to landslide hazard.
+All of Curry County's communities have some exposure to the landslide hazard.
 Communities that developed in terrain with moderate to steep slopes or at the base of steep hillsides may be vulnerable to landslides.
 The Coast Range runs through eastern Curry County, so much of the area is steep and landslide prone.
 The combination of rugged terrain, historically active landslides, and large amounts of rainfall make landslide hazard a serious threat.
+Locations in Curry County that are comparatively more vulnerable or at greater risk to landslide hazard include the community of Harbor on the landward side of Highway 101.
+Also, developed areas in the inland part of unincorporated Curry County (rural) are far more likely to be exposed to high or very high landslide susceptibility than buildings located along the coast (Williams & Anthony, 2020).